Four tips to beat the load shedding blues

 - Alternate power: If you can afford it, buy a generator or UPS to give you emergency power when you need it most.
 With a generator, though, remember that you're paying the initial costs PLUS fuel - so take the plunge only if you're confident that you can manage in the long run with the volatile fuel price.

 - Lighting: Buy or make solar-powered emergency lights, use a torch, or - at the very least - use some good, old-fashioned candles.
-But make sure that you have matches or a lighter
+But make sure that you have matches or a lighter.
+A lamp chimney is also a cheap yet valuable investment to minimise the risk of accidental fires in case a candle falls over.

 - Cooking / heating food: Load shedding slots change every day, so chances are, you could be powerless at one of your mealtimes.
 To ensure that you can still cook or heat food and liquids during load shedding, invest in a small, yet powerful, cooking device such as a solar cooker or a 2-plate gas stove.
 You could also take precautions before your power goes out, such as cooking in a Wonderbag or keeping a flask full of boiled water.